Reptile Keeping and the Law FAQs

 Do I Need Anyone’s Permission to Keep a Reptile?

 The short answer is “maybe.”
-It all depends on where you live, with whom and what kind of animal you’re wanting to keep.
-Assuming you’re an adult, living in your own home, or a place where pets aren’t banned, and the reptile you’re after isn’t endangered, dangerous or legally prohibited, then you don’t need anyone’s specific permission, nor any kind of licence.
-Otherwise, tenants need to check with their landlords, children with their parents and anyone not living alone would obviously be well advised to talk it over with their partner or flatmates!
+It all depends on where you live, with whom, and what kind of animal you want to keep.
+Assuming you’re an adult, living in your own home, or a place where pets aren’t banned, and the reptile you’re after isn’t endangered, dangerous, or legally prohibited, then you don’t need anyone’s specific permission, nor any kind of license.
+Otherwise, tenants need to check with their landlords, children with their parents, and anyone not living alone would obviously be well advised to talk it over with their partner or flatmates!

 What About The Neighbours?

-Do keep in mind, however, all the normal rules about neighbourliness and a duty of care apply – pet ASBOs don’t only apply to barking dogs!
+Do keep in mind, however, all the normal rules about neighborliness and a duty of care apply – pet ASBOs don’t only apply to barking dogs!

 There’s no minimum – or maximum, come to that – age to own a reptile.
 You must be 16, however, to buy any kind of pet.